Lancers add Chattanooga transfer - Farmville

 On the cusp of year four under head coach Griff Aldrich, the Longwood men’s basketball team’s 2021-22 roster has rounded into shape with the addition of Chattanooga forward Prosper Obidiebube.

-A 6-8, 210-pound forward, Obidiebube is the final piece of Longwood’s 2020-21 signing class, which expands to eight players with his addition.
+A 6-8, 210-pound forward, Obidiebube is the final piece of Longwood›s 2020-21 signing class, which expands to eight players with his addition.
 He is the fifth collegiate veteran among that group, joining transfers Michael Christmas (James Madison), DA Houston(College of Charleston), Jordan Perkins (N.C.
 Central) and Isaiah Wilkins (Virginia Tech/Wake Forest), as well as incoming freshmen Jaylani Darden, Trey Hicks and Ga’Khari LaCount.

 “We are excited to welcome Prosper to our basketball family,” Aldrich, whose Lancers have set program records for Big South wins in back-to-back seasons, said.
 “He is an athletic player with a versatile skillset and will fit our style of play very well.
 At 6-8 and long, he will really help bolster our inside presence and bring another long and athletic player onto the roster to be utilized in a number of different ways.